 We award share-based compensation to employees, directors and non-management directors in the form of restricted stock, restricted stock units, stock options and performance units.
-Compensation expense on restricted common units and performance unit awards that qualify as equity arrangements are measured by the fair value of the award as determined by the market at the date of grant.
+Compensation expense on restricted common units and performance unit awards that qualify as equity arrangements are measured by the fair value of the award as determined at the date of grant.
 Compensation expense on performance unit awards that qualify as liability arrangements is initially measured by the fair value of the award at the date of grant, and re-measured subsequently at each reporting date through the settlement period.
 Compensation expense is recognized in general and administrative expense over the requisite service period of each award.
-See Note 22.